udayakumar-s/ej2-angular-docs/ej2-angular/chart/zooming.md

 ## Toolbar

 By default, zoomin, zoomout, pan and reset buttons will be displayed for zoomed chart.
-You can customize to show your desire tools in the toolbar using [`toolbarItems`](https://ej2.syncfusion.com/angular/documentation/api/chart/zoomSettingsModel/#toolbaritems) property.
+You can customize to show the desired options in the toolbar using the [`toolbarItems`](https://ej2.syncfusion.com/angular/documentation/api/chart/zoomSettingsModel/#toolbaritems) property.
+Also using the [`showToolbar`](https://ej2.syncfusion.com/angular/documentation/api/chart/zoomSettingsModel/#showtoolbar) property, you can show toolkit for zooming and panning the chart during initial rendering itself.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}